vinyll/certbot-install/readme.md

 # Certbot installer

-Install latest version of certbot.
+Install latest version of [certbot](https://github.com/certbot/certbot).

-This makes certbot work on Ubuntu 20.04 Focal.
+This makes Certbot work on Ubuntu 20.04 Focal.
 Probably for latest Debian as well.

 ## How to Install